The 20 Best All-Inclusive Resorts for Families

 Sonesta Maho Beach Resort, Casino & Spa, St. Maarten

 Set on 10 acres of beachfront property, the Sonesta Maho Beach Resort, Casino & Spa is the largest all-inclusive family resort on the charismatic island nation of St. Maarten.
 The vibrant resort is one of the island’s primary entertainment hubs, with the biggest casino and nightclub on the island for adult diversions.
 It also features an extensive array of dining and activity options, including the Oasis Pool with a swim-up bar.
-For the kids, there’s the Beach House Kids Club, an Aqua Park, a pizzeria, play areas, and a separate media-equipped hangout for teens with everything from a pool table to a PlayStation.
-For something a little closer to home, these are affordable beach vacations in America.
+For the kids, there’s the Beach House Kids Club, an Aqua Park, a pizzeria, play areas and a separate media-equipped hangout for teens with everything from pool table to PlayStation.

 Pros: